COVID-19 Monitoring and Measures

 Face coverings are required at all times when in the library and must cover mouth and nose. *

-Limit of 10 people in the library for browsing or computer use (30 minutes’ maximum).
+Limit of 20 people in the library for browsing or computer use (30 minutes’ browsing, one (1) hour computer/study table maximum).

 Children under the age of 13 and not yet in seventh grade need to be accompanied by a responsible adult.